 While breast implants are designed to be safe, long-lasting products, sometimes an unforeseeable event occurs, such as a rupture, that requires replacement.
 Barring such a situation, implants typically last over 10 to 20 years.
-As our commitment to our patients we see our patients yearly or more often, usually without additional charge, to assess the implants and can order MRIs or other studies as appropriate.
+As for our commitment to our patients, we see our patients yearly or more often, usually without additional charge, to assess the implants.
+We will order MRIs or other studies, as appropriate.

 Can insurance cover my breast revision surgery cost?